 GetYourGuide API

-GetYourGuide is another T&A OTA that accesses about 33,000 activities in more than 2,500 destinations.
+GetYourGuide is another T&A OTA with access to about 33,000 activities in more than 2,500 destinations.
 GetYourGuide’s power side is linking specific attractions and activities with locally related ones.
 For instance, Manhattan cruises will be connected with Empire State Building visits.
 If you’re a local travel provider, the service requires you to have live-streaming T&A availability.
 GetYourGuide API is available to partners only.

 Klook API